KidPudel/android-starter-kit/jetpack-compose/jc-navigation.md

       }
   ```
   Provides in place in the Compose hierarchy for self contained navigation to occur.
-  Once this is called, any Composable within the given `NavGraphBuilder` can be navigated to from the provided navController.
+  Once this is called, any Composable within the given `NavGraphBuilder` can be navigated to from the provided `navController`.
   The builder passed into this method is remembered.
 This means that for this `NavHost`, the contents of the builder cannot be changed.
   Params:
   - `navController` - the navController for this host